capouch/react-tutorial/README.md

 ## To use

+### Note the non-Node servers only work with the initial-state branch!!
 There are several simple server implementations included.
 They all serve static files from `public/` and handle requests to `/api/comments` to fetch or add data.
 Start a server with one of the following:

 ### Node